Karthikeyan20020408/E-commerce-_Application/README.md

 ### Usage

 1.**Customer Functions:**
--Register and log in securely.
+Register and log in securely.
--Browse products, add items to the cart, and place orders.
+Browse products, add items to the cart, and place orders.
--Track orders and view purchase history.
+Track orders and view purchase history.
--Save items to the wishlist.
+Save items to the wishlist.

 2.**Admin Functions:**